garedean/hair_salon/README.md

 ##Hair Salon

+Note: due to time constraints, I decided to list out clients and stylists on the search page rather than implement search functionality.

 Author: Garrett Olson

 Description: the Hair Salon app is a Sinatra application that allows a salon to track clients, stylists, and assign clients to stylists.
 Each client pledges allegiance to one stylist creating a one (stylist) to many (clients) relationship.